George H. Mealy

-George H. Mealy (December 31, 1927 – June 21, 2010 in Scituate, Massachusetts) was an American mathematician and computer scientist who invented the namesake Mealy machine, a type of finite state transducer.
+George H. Mealy (December 31, 1927 – June 21, 2010, in Scituate, Massachusetts) was an American mathematician and computer scientist who invented the namesake Mealy machine, a type of finite state transducer.
 He was also a pioneer of modular programming, one of the lead designers of the IPL-V programming language, and an early advocate of macro processors in assembly language programming.

 Mealy went to Harvard University, where he was active in radio as business manager for WHRB.
 He graduated in 1951 with an A.B., and at that time began working for Bell Laboratories.
-He later taught at Harvard.
+He later worked at the RAND Corporation then IBM and taught at Harvard.

+Other contributions

+In a 2024 article in Data & Knowledge Engineering, researchers described Mealy's 1967 paper "Another Look at Data" as containing the first mention of the term ontology in computer science, quoting his statement: “Data are fragments of a theory of the real world, and data processing juggles representations of these fragments of theory...
+The issue is one of ontology, or the question of what exists.”